-Size: 13" (33 cm)

-- Male: No set color pattern.
+Columba livia YEAR-ROUND Size: 13" (33 cm) Male: No set color pattern.
 Shades of gray to white with patches of gleaming, iridescent green and blue.
-Often has a light rump patch. - Female: same as male - Juvenile: same as adults - Nest: platform; female builds; 3-4 broods per year - Eggs: 1-2; white without markings - Incubation: 18-20 days; female and male incubate - Fledging: 25-26 days; female and male feed the young - Migration: non-migrator - Food: seeds - Compare: The Eurasian Collared-Dove (p.
-257) has a black collar on the nape.
+Often has a light rump patch.
+Female: same as male Juvenile: same as adults Nest: platform; female builds; 3-4 broods per year Eggs: 1-2; white without markings Incubation: 18-20 days; female and male incubate Fledging: 25-26 days; female and male feed the young Migration: non-migrator Food: seeds Compare: The Eurasian Collared-Dove (p.
+235) has a black collar on the nape.
 The Mourning Dove (p.
-167) is smaller and light brown and lacks the variety of color combinations of the Rock Pigeon.
+165) is smaller and light brown and lacks the variety of color combinations of the Rock Pigeon.

 Stan's Notes: Also known as the Domestic Pigeon.
 Formerly known as the Rock Dove.
 Introduced to North America from Europe by the early settlers.
 Most common around cities and barnyards, where it scratches for seeds.
 One of the few birds with a wide variety of colors, produced by years of selective breeding while in captivity.
 Parents feed the young a regurgitated liquid known as crop-milk for the first few days of life.
 One of the few birds that can drink without tilting its head back.
 Nests under bridges or on buildings, balconies, barns, and sheds.
 Was once thought to be a nuisance in cities and was poisoned.
 Now, many cities have Peregrine Falcons (p.
-263) feeding on Rock Pigeons, which keeps their numbers in check.
+245) feeding on Rock Pigeons, which keeps their numbers in check.

-Green Heron Butorides virescens
+Green Heron

-- Size: 16-22" (41-56 cm) - Male: Short and stocky.
+Butorides virescens SUMMER Size: 16-22" (41-56 cm) Male: Short and stocky.
 Blue-green back and rust-red neck and breast.
 Dark-green crest.
-Short legs are normally yellow but turn bright orange during the breeding season. - Female: same as male - Juvenile: similar to adults, with a bluish-gray back and white-streaked breast and neck - Nest: platform; female and male build; 2 broods - Eggs: 2-4; light green without markings - Incubation: 21-25 days; female and male incubate - Fledging: 35-36 days; female and male feed the young - Migration: complete, to the Gulf Coast, South America - Food: small fish, aquatic insects, small amphibians, aquatic plants - Compare: Great Blue Heron (p.
-273) is larger and has a long neck.
-Green Heron lacks the long neck of most other herons.
+Short legs are normally yellow but turn bright orange during the breeding season.
+Female: same as male Juvenile: similar to adults, with a bluish-gray back and white-streaked breast and neck Nest: platform; female and male build; 2 broods per year Eggs: 2-4; light green without markings Incubation: 21-25 days; female and male incubate Fledging: 35-36 days; female and male feed the young Migration: complete, to South America; some move to Mexico and Central America Food: small fish, aquatic insects, small amphibians Compare: Green Heron lacks the long neck of most other herons.
+Also much smaller than the Great Blue Heron (p.
+253).
 Look for a small heron with a dark green back and crest stalking wetlands.

 Stan's Notes: Often gives an explosive, rasping "skyew" call when startled.
+Holds its head close to its body, which sometimes makes it look like it doesn't have a neck.
 Waits on the shore or wades stealthily, hunting for small fish, aquatic insects, and small amphibians.
 Places an object, such as an insect, on the water's surface to attract fish to catch.
 Nests in a tall tree, often a short distance from the water.
 The nest can be very high up in the tree.
 Babies give a loud ticking sound, like the ticktock of a clock.